santoshreddy534/MERN_Application/README.md

-This repository contains a fully functional e-commerce website for selling t-shirts, built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+Developed a fully functional e-commerce website for selling t-shirts, built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 Users can browse a catalog of t-shirts, add items to their cart, and complete secure purchases.

 Features: